keiaa-75/keiaa-75.github.io/README.md

 ## License

-Unless otherwise noted, all content on this website is licensed under the Creative Commons Attribution license.
+Unless otherwise noted, all content on this website is licensed under the [Creative Commons Attribution 4.0 International](LICENSE).
 Images and other media used to support the content are the property of their respective owners.